Welcome to SOC Summit

 SANS SOC Summit

-It is time that we do what the adversaries and threat groups have been doing for years: share information.
-A single organization or individual alone cannot figure out everything that needs to be done for effective security.
-You'll take away news ideas from the SOC Summit not only from the best minds in the business, but also from others who have faced similar challenges in increasing their enterprise's situational awareness and monitoring and responding to threats.
+You'll take away new ideas from the SOC Summit from the best minds in the business, but also from others who have faced similar challenges in increasing their enterprise's situational awareness and monitoring and responding to threats.

 Topics will include:

 - Active defense

 - Metrics to measure success of your SOC

 - Critical security controls